 The following make the growth of harmful bacteria more likely (and thus increase the risk of vaginal infections):

-During childhood, sexual abuse may be the cause.
-Such abuse can result in injury or a sexually transmitted disease.
+During childhood, sexual abuse Sexual abuse Child neglect is withholding essential things from children.
+Child abuse is doing harmful things to children.
+Some factors that increase the risk of child neglect and abuse are poverty, drug... read more may be the cause.
+Such abuse can result in injury or a sexually transmitted infection.

 During the childbearing years, the cause is sometimes a foreign object (such as a forgotten tampon).
 But in this age group, a discharge seldom results from inflammation alone (without infection).